weijen17/ReportGenerationAsgn/README.md

        ▼
  **Workflow2**
 ┌─────────────┐
-│ Plot Select │──► Organize all previous findings in markdown format, and select relevant figures.
+│ Formatting  │──► Organize all previous findings in markdown format, and select relevant figures.
 └──────┬──────┘
        │
        ▼
 ┌─────────────┐
-│  Conclusion │──► Generate conclusion, (subjective) actionable insights and refine the storyline to be more cohesive └──────┬──────┘
+│  Conclude   │──► Generate conclusion, (subjective) actionable insights and refine the storyline to be more cohesive └──────┬──────┘
        │
        ▼